balkanio/QWERTZ-south-slavic-latin/README.md

 Icon generated using: <https://iconverticons.com/online/>

-It's not a full clone yet.
-Feel free to improve it!
+Feel free to improve the layout!

 Živjeli!